 You can make a difference in your community!
 Pledge to Commit to Health at your park and recreation sites and join the national movement to create healthier out-of-school time (OST) programs!

 In February 2014 NRPA launched Commit to Health, a campaign devoted to creating healthier out-of-school time (OST) programs in local parks and recreation.
-This month, we’re celebrating three years of successful implementation, great partnerships, new resources, and stories from communities across the country!
+This month, we’re celebrating four years of successful implementation in communities across the country!

 The HEPA standards were created by a national coalition of out-of-school time leaders to create evidence-based, practical values that foster the best possible nutrition and physical activity outcomes for children in grades K-12 attending out-of-school time programs.